 People are influenced every minute of their lives in some way.
 Maybe it used to be the newspaper and the television, and now it’s social media.
 As inputs to these algorithms, we play a vital role in what unfolds.
 How much of our behavior is the consequence of deliberate habituation by these social media platforms?
 If things get out of control, which it clear has on many occasions already, shouldn’t we take a step back and examine not just our technology but ourselves?

 We’ve finally reached a point where the information on the internet is completely reliable, especially on Twitter and Facebook.

 Fake news is nothing new.
 Fake news, lies and gossip have been with us since time immemorial.
 From deliberate mistranslations of ancient religious texts to fairy tales told to children, fibs and half-truths of varying magnitude remain perpetually ubiquitous.
-For the more cynically minded among us, fake news is merely pleonasm.
+And for the more cynically minded, “fake news” is merely a pleonasm.

 What’s disconcerting is the celerity and potency of fake messages spread on social media that cause devastating, irreparable damage.
 Witch hunts today are not about burning witches at the stake.
 Instead, they manifest as online persecution, harassment, bullying and in extreme cases, instigations for suicides.
 Recently, there were cases of fake messages spread via WhatsApp that lead to killing of innocent people.

 Due to their all-pervasive reach, social media platforms have been ripe targets for spreading incendiary, illegal and manipulative content.
 We’ve long crossed the point where social media platforms have the power to influence elections.
 Social media platforms remain susceptible to manipulation by malicious agents be it cyber criminals, shady corporations or corrupt governments.
 A recent Oxford report found evidence of organized social-media manipulation campaigns in 70 countries.